-§ 20-915 Changing schedule.
-Upon mutual consent of the employee and the employer, an employee who is absent for a reason listed in subdivision a of section 20-914 of this chapter may work additional hours during the immediately preceding seven days if the absence was foreseeable or within the immediately subsequent seven days from that absence without using safe/sick time to make up for the original hours for which such employee was absent, provided that an adjunct professor who is an employee at an institute of higher education may work such additional hours at any time during the academic term.
-An employer shall not require such employee to work additional hours to make up for the original hours for which such employee is absent or to search for or find a replacement employee to cover the hours during which the employee is absent pursuant to this section.
-If such employee works additional hours, and such hours are fewer than the number of hours such employee was originally scheduled to work, then such employee shall be able to use safe/sick time provided pursuant to this chapter for the difference.
+§ 20-915.
+Changing schedule.
+Upon mutual consent of the employee and the employer, an employee who is absent for a reason listed in subdivision a of section 20-914 of this chapter may work additional hours during the immediately preceding seven days if the absence was foreseeable or within the immediately subsequent seven days from that absence without using safe/sick time or personal time to make up for the original hours for which such employee was absent, provided that an adjunct professor who is an employee at an institute of higher education may work such additional hours at any time during the academic term.
+An employer shall not require such employee to work additional hours to make up for the original hours for which the such employee to work additional hours to make up for the original hours for which such employee to work additional hours to make up for the original hours for which such employee to work additional hours to make up for the original hours for which such employee to work additional hours to make up for the original hours for which such employee to work additional hours to make up for the original hours for which such employee to work additional hours to make up for the original hours for which such employee to work additional hours to make up for the original hours for which the employee is absent pursuant to this section.
+If such employee works additional hours, and such hours are fewer than the number of hours such employee was originally scheduled to work, then such employee shall be able to use safe/sick time or personal time provided pursuant to this chapter for the difference.
 Should the employee work additional hours, the employer shall comply with any applicable federal, state or local labor laws.

-§ 20-916 Collective bargaining agreements. a.
+§ 20-916.
+Collective bargaining agreements. a.
 The provisions of this chapter shall not apply to any employee covered by a valid collective bargaining agreement if (i) such provisions are expressly waived in such collective bargaining agreement and (ii) such agreement provides for a comparable benefit for the employees covered by such agreement in the form of paid days off; such paid days off shall be in the form of leave, compensation, other employee benefits, or some combination thereof.
-Comparable benefits shall include, but are not limited to, vacation time, personal time, safe/sick time, and holiday and Sunday time pay at premium rates.
+Comparable benefits shall include, but are not limited to, vacation time, personal time, [safe/sick] safe time, sick time, and holiday and Sunday time pay at premium rates.